-Given the current I-1 zoning to the north, south and east, I-1 PAD zoning is the most appropriate and compatible land use to transition to from AG.
-Per the GP land use designation of Business & Commerce, the Redevelopment Area Overlay, and Job Center Overlay, the site cannot remain entirely AG and development in such a way that meets the intended goals of the GP and Cityadopted overlays.
-Additionally, this area along both sides of Bullard Avenue have been nicknamed, "Tech Corridor".
+Given the current I-1 zoning to directly north and west, and the future I-1 zoning currently being introduced further to the north, I-1 zoning is the most appropriate and compatible land use to transition to from AG.
+Per the GP land use designation of Business & Commerce, the Redevelopment Area Overlay, and Job Center Overlay, the site cannot remain entirely AG and development in such a way that meets the intended goals of the GP and City-adopted overlays.